 Configuring a Repository Proxy

-Figure 2 shows the configuration document for a metadata that does not connect to a cohort.
+Figure 2 shows the configuration document for a repository proxy.

-The tasks for configuring an repository proxy are as follows:
+The tasks for configuring a repository proxy are as follows:

 - Setting up the default event bus